Notebookcheck Logo

 That leaves us with future Apple A-series chips.
 Ming-Chi Kuo already stated Intel Foundry would manufacture the Apple M7 on Intel's 14A node, so it isn't entirely implausible to assume that agreement will extend to iPhone chips.
 Intel's 14A node is expected to enter mass production sometime in 2027, and Patrick says, "I am already hearing very positive things" about it.

 Intel 14A is slated to be one of the first nodes to use ASML's high-NA EUV machines, which will result in price increases.
-Apart from Apple, even Nvidia could use 14A for some of its offerings, and if a report from earlier is accurate, Intel's arch-rival AMD could be a prospective client too.
+Apart from Apple, even Nvidia could use 14A for some of its chips, and if a report from earlier is accurate, Intel's arch-rival AMD could be a prospective client too.
 Apart from 14A, Intel's packaging solutions, such as EMIB and Foveros, are also being eyed up by major players.

 static version load dynamic